Lower your cholesterol naturally

 We are not talking whole wheat bread and pasta here, but more like real whole grains such as brown rice, wheat berries, barley, quinoa.
 Buy whole grains in bulk, they are cheap and extremely filling.
 Just like beans, they are a great way to eat a super healthy diet without blowing your budget.
 If you don’t know how to prepare them, think salads: any pasta salad can be turned into a whole grain salad pretty easily.
 Use your imagination or web browser, inspiration will come!

 Plain old fashion oatmeal or instant oatmeal, whatever you prefer.
 Just not the flavored oatmeal with sugar and all kinds of added crap.
 Oatmeal, cooked a few minutes in water, cow milk, or vegetable milk.
 Here is a super simple overnight oatmeal recipe if you need help with this.

-The second very important thing to do is to decrease your animal fat intake.
+The second very important thing to do is:

 6/ Eat less meat